aaronbloomfield/pdr/tutorials/02-gdb/index.md

 "strip".

-The -g option causes the compiler to include information about the source file (the .c file) that is needed for debugging as part of the executable file.
+The -g option causes the compiler to include information about the source file (the .cpp file) that is needed for debugging as part of the executable file.
 So when you run the debugger, you specify the executable file (not the source file) as the input to the debugger.

 ### How to Start Using gdb on our UNIX Systems ###